How much should I take as a salary? British pound coins | Crunch

 So what are the National Insurance thresholds and how do they affect a director’s salary?

-For the 2022/23 tax year, if your salary is above the National Insurance (NI) ‘Lower Earnings Limit’ (£6,396) but below the NI ‘Primary Threshold’ (£9,880 per year and £12,570 from July 2022), you don’t pay employee’s NI contributions, but you do retain your State Pension contribution record.
-However, your limited company would have to pay employer’s NI contributions on any salary above the NI ‘Secondary Threshold’ which is £9,100.
+For the 2024/25 tax year, if your salary is above the National Insurance (NI) ‘Lower Earnings Limit’ (£6,725) but below the NI ‘Primary Threshold’ (£12,570 per year), you don’t pay employee’s NI contributions, but you do retain your State Pension contribution record.

 In the 2023/24 tax year the ‘Lower Earnings Limit’ is £6,396, the NI primary threshold is £12,570 per year and the NI secondary threshold is again at the lower level of £9,100 and will remain at that level for the full tax year.